 - Born Lucky: Taken to absurd levels.
-Reality itself will literally bend to accomodate the most favourable outcome.
+Reality itself will literally bend to accomodate the most favourable outcome for her.
 It is also the subject of a few episodes where her good luck lands the Angels in considerable trouble.

 - Cherry Blossom Girl: Her last name is Sakuraba.
 She's sweet, cheerful and ridiculously lucky.
 She even wears cherry blossoms in her pink hair.

 - Dead All Along: Played for Laughs.
 One episode is about a hitman trying everything to kill Milfeulle only to keep failing at it.
 The twist at the end is that Milfeulle was already dead and the one the hitman was trying to kill was a ghost.

 - Depending on the Writer: Milfeulle is sometimes completely oblivious to other characters' distress, and other times obsessively empathetic depending on the whim of the writers.